Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    1. Create a new site-init directory using from the CSM tarball.

+      Determine the location of the initial install tarball and set ${CSM_DISTDIR} accordingly.

       ```bash
-      ncn-m001# cp -r ${CSM_DISTDIR}/shasta-cfg /root/site-init
+      ncn-m001# cp -r ${CSM_DISTDIR}/shasta-cfg/* /root/site-init
       ncn-m001# cd /root/site-init
       ```

-   1. Extract customizations.yaml from the site-init secret.
+   2. Extract customizations.yaml from the site-init secret.

       ```bash
       ncn-m001# kubectl -n loftsman get secret site-init -o jsonpath='{.data.customizations\.yaml}' | base64 -d - > customizations.yaml
       ```

-   1. Extract the certificate and key used to create the sealed secrets.
+   3. Extract the certificate and key used to create the sealed secrets.

       ```bash
-      ncn-m001# mkdir certs
       ncn-m001# kubectl -n kube-system get secret sealed-secrets-key -o jsonpath='{.data.tls\.crt}' | base64 -d - > certs/sealed_secrets.crt
       ncn-m001# kubectl -n kube-system get secret sealed-secrets-key -o jsonpath='{.data.tls\.key}' | base64 -d - > certs/sealed_secrets.key
       ```

   > **NOTE:** All subsequent steps of this procedure should be performed within the `/root/site-init` directory created in this step.

-2. Update the LDAP settings in the customizations.yaml file.
+2. Repopulate the keycloak_users_localize and cray-keycloak Sealed Secrets in the customizations.yaml file with the desired configuration.

-   1. (Optional) Add the LDAP CA certificate in the certs.jks section of customizations.yaml.

-      Follow step 8 under the "Create Baseline System Customizations" header in the [Prepare Site Init](../../install/prepare_site_init.md) procedure.

-   2. Update the LDAP settings.

-      LDAP connection information is stored in the keycloak-users-localize Secret in the services namespace.
+   Update the LDAP settings with the desired configuration.
+LDAP connection information is stored in the keycloak-users-localize Secret in the customizations.yaml file.
-      In the customizations.yaml file, set the values for the keycloak_users_localize keys in the spec.kubernetes.sealed_secrets field:

    -   The ldap_connection_url key is required and is set to an LDAP URL.
    -   The ldap_bind_dn and ldap_bind_credentials keys are optional.
    -   If the LDAP server requires authentication. then the bind DN and credentials are set in these keys respectively.

    For example:

       ```bash
+            cray-keycloak:
+                generate:
+                  name: keycloak-certs
+                  data:
+                    - type: static_b64
+                      args:
+                        name: certs.jks
+                        value: /u3+7QAAAAIAAAAA5yXvSDt11bGXyBA9M2iy0/5i1Tg=

             keycloak_users_localize:
                 generate:
                   name: keycloak-users-localize
                   data: